hu-macsy/simexpal/docs/command_line_reference.rst

 :--run <r>:                Selects the single run given as
                            ``<experiment_display_name>/<instance>``, where
                            ``<experiment_display_name>`` is the name of the
-                           experiment as displayed on the command-line and ``<instance>`` is the instance name as displayed on the command-line.
+                           experiment as displayed on the command line and ``<instance>`` is the instance name as displayed on the command line.
 :--experiment <e>:         Selects the experiment named *e*.
 :--failed:                 Selects all the failed experiments.
 :--instance <i>:           Selects all experiments with the instance named *i*.